nicoschwartz/blablatech/_posts/2016-01-06-bgp-routing-to-containers.md

 ## Workarounds

-We though about several workarounds:
+We thought about several workarounds:

 * bgp multihop
 * route server